Robert-van-Engelen/Forth500/manual.md

 | ------- | ------------- | ----------------------------------------------------
 | `RP@`   | ( -- _addr_ ) | returns the return stack pointer, points the to return TOS
 | `RP!`   | ( _addr_ -- ) | assigns the return stack pointer (danger!)

-Care must be taken to prevent return stack imbalences when a colon definition exits.
-The return stack pointer must be restored to the original state when the colon definition started before the colon definition exits.

 "Caller cancelling" is possible with `R>DROP` ("r from drop" or just "r drop") to remove a return address before exiting: